 Now that the 2012 Presidential race is officially in the history books, it's time to start looking ahead to who might consider running in 2016 for the Republican nomination.
 While the 2012 primary field was considered to be relatively weak, the 2016 race promises to have a much more dynamic group as members of the 2010 conservative tea party movement aim for the next level.
 Since the list will be large, we will break it into a list of more conservative and tea party candidates, and a list of more establishment types.
 (And let us know who you would pick, too.)
 The conservatives:

 Sarah PalinThe other most recent VP candidate, Sarah Palin, probably would have run in 2012 if she were running at all.
-Her candidacy would have filled a glaring hole in the field and - given the relative weakness of the candidates - she probably could have one the nomination.
+Her candidacy would have filled a glaring hole in the field and - given the relative weakness of the candidates - she probably could have won the nomination.
 2016 will be much harder, especially since she will be close to a decade out of politics.
 There hasn't been much indication that she is remotely interested in running and she would likely have to find a way to make an impact over the next 2-3 years to even be a feasible option.

 Scott WalkerScott Walker won the Wisconsin Governor race in 2010, then faced a union-led recall election in 2012 and won bigger than the first time.
 Walker is a favorite within the party for being a strong conservative reformer and taking on unions.
 He will presumable run for election for Governor again in 2014, so it may be asking a lot to run a heavy duty campaign for the 4th time in 8 years should he decide to run.